syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ![Alt text](images/addRecord.gif)

-## Editing tasks
+## Editing Tasks

-The editing feature can be enabled in the Gantt Chart component by enabling the `EditSettings.AllowEditing` and `EditSettings.AllowTaskbarEditing` properties.
+The editing feature can be enabled in the Gantt Chart component by enabling the `GanttEditSettings.AllowEditing` and `GanttEditSettings.AllowTaskbarEditing` properties.

 The following editing options are available to update the tasks in the Gantt chart:
 * Cell
 * Dialog
 * Taskbar
-* Dependency links

-### Cell editing
+### Cell Editing

-By setting the edit mode to auto using the `EditSettings.Mode` property, the tasks can be edited by double-clicking the Tree Grid cells.
+By setting the edit mode to auto using the `GanttEditSettings.Mode` property, the tasks can be edited by double-clicking the Tree Grid cells.

 The following code example shows you how to enable the cell editing in Gantt Chart component.